dveldhoen/easyinvoice/README.md

         // format: "A4", // Defaults to A4, options: A3, A4, A5, Legal, Letter, Tabloid
         // height: "1000px", // allowed units: mm, cm, in, px
         // width: "500px", // allowed units: mm, cm, in, px
-        // orientation: "landscape", // portrait or landscape, defaults to portrait },
+        // orientation: "landscape" // portrait or landscape, defaults to portrait },
     // Translate your invoice to your preferred language
     translate: {